nrfconnect/sdk-nrf/doc/nrf/gs_assistant.rst

 On Windows, use the :ref:`gs_app_tcm`.
 On Linux or macOS, use the :ref:`gs_app_gsa`.

+Before you start setting up the toolchain, install available updates for your operating system.
+See :ref:`gs_installing_os` for information on the supported operating systems and Zephyr features.

 .. note::
    When installing the |NCS| through the |GSA| app, you will not be able to build on the command line using west.

-See :ref:`gs_installing_os` for information on the supported operating systems and Zephyr features.

 .. _gs_app_tcm: